detierno/dice/README.md

 dice.roll_10_d3
 ```

+This gem comes with shortcuts of one to twenty so you can call *.roll_four_d12*.
+If you want a dice with more than twenty sides you can explicit declare the number of sides with *.roll_32_d3*

+If you call roll with only the number of times you want to roll it will roll the default dice with the required number of times

+## Changing the defaults

 When you call *.roll* method this roll a dice with the defaults faces and dices number (6 and 1).
 If you want to change the defaults you can in the class creation

-This gem comes with shortcuts of one to twenty so you can call *.roll_four_d12*.
-If you want a dice with more than twenty sides you can explicit declare the number of sides with *.roll_32_d3*

 ```ruby
 dice = Dice.new(20,2)